 In our model we consider only failures related to software aspects, not hardware failures.
 We assume that every replica has the same probability of being compromised over a year.

 In addition, we assume that each replica fails independently.
 We support this assumption by making extensive use of diversity as explained before.
 Replicas are periodically rejuvenated one at a time in a round robin fashion.
 For simplicity's sake we optimistically assume that recovery is instantaneous.
-However, in Section VI-C we extend this model to relax this assumption at the cost of an additional 2k replicas in the computation and pessimistically assume that a recovery operation spans over an entire rejuvenation cycle.
+However, we extend this model to relax this assumption at the cost of an additional 2k replicas in the computation and pessimistically assume that a recovery operation spans over an entire rejuvenation cycle.
+Further details can be found in [17].